10 Less Famous Australian Snakes

 Source: public domain

-A small snake which ordinarily Australians can easily walk past on their trips through woodlands.
-Variable black-naped snakes (Suta dwyeri) measure 25-35cm and inhabit eastern Australia, with a recognisable black head against an earthy-beige body.
-Suta dwyeri appears in woodlands and dry sclerophyll forests, the more lying rocks and rocky outcrops, the better.
+A small snake which ordinary Australians can easily walk past on a weekend trip through the woods.
+Variable black-naped snakes (Suta dwyeri) average at just 25-35cm, and inhabit eastern Australia, with a recognisable black head against an earthy-beige body.
+Their habitats include woodlands and dry sclerophyll forests, especially those with plenty of loose rocks and rocky outcrops.

-This snake has been found on the outskirts of towns like Conargo, lurking under sheets of corrugated iron.
-In the wild, they hide under rocks and fallen woodland debris.
-This isn’t an aggressive snake, as when cornered, they prefer to coil up into a tight ball, protecting their most important body part: their brain.
-They also seek shelter in abandoned burrows.
-While their venom is mild and non-lethal, they’re capable of leaving a deposited fang in your finger.
+Suta dwyeri isn’t an aggressive snake, as when cornered, they prefer to coil up into a tight ball, protecting their most important body part: their brain.
+Their venom is mild and non-lethal, but be warned: they’re capable of leaving a deposited fang embedded in your finger.

-One man was bitten on his right thumb below the knuckle.
-The Suta dwyeri hung on for 3-4 seconds, and 6 hours later, the man’s thumb stiffened, and the surrounding skin became sensitive to touch.
+One man was bitten on his right thumb just below the knuckle.
+The Suta dyweri hung on for 3-4 seconds, and 6 hours later, the man’s thumb stiffened, and the surrounding skin became sensitive to touch.
 The symptoms didn’t spread beyond the thumb, and they abated within days.
 Suta dwyeri virtually never strikes at people from a distance, but rapidly enters bite mode if picked up and manhandled.
-This is another reptile-eating snake, preying on geckos and skinks.
+This is another reptile-eating snake, with prey including geckos and skinks.

 10 Red-naped snake